 Your data needs a destination.
 In this example, you want to save the data in a table within Google BigQuery data warehouse.
 We offer two modes of connecting to the BigQuery Data warehouse: connection using OAuth and connection using Service account.

-All instructions to create the connector can be found in the side panel or on the docs pages.
+All instructions to create the BigQuery connector can be found in the side panel or in the docs.